Arithmetic Groups and the Lehmer Conjecture: Proof of the main theorem for

-We now proceed to prove Theorem \ref{main-theorem}, i.e., that Conjecture \ref{Margulis-conjecture} implies Conjecture \ref{weak-Lehmer-conjecture}.
-To this end, we will assume Conjecture \ref{weak-Lehmer-conjecture} fails and construct a sequence of cocompact lattices in suitable groups of the family \eqref{eq:special-form}, violating Conjecture \ref{Margulis-conjecture}.
-As it is more transparent, we first give the full argument for \(\bfF = \SL_{n}\), i.e.~for the family
+We now proceed to prove Theorem \ref{main-theorem} (in particular, that Conjecture \ref{Margulis-conjecture} implies Conjecture \ref{weak-Lehmer-conjecture}).
+To this end, we will assume Conjecture \ref{weak-Lehmer-conjecture} fails and construct a sequence of cocompact lattices in suitable groups of the family \(\scrT_\bfF^{(s)}\) violating Margulis' conjecture for this family.
+As it is more transparent, we first give the full argument for \(\bfF = \SL_{n}\), i.e.\ for the family

-This is already sufficient to establish the equivalence between conjectures \ref{Margulis-conjecture} and \ref{weak-Lehmer-conjecture}.
-In the appendix \S\ref{othergroups-sec}, we then indicate the corresponding changes for \(\bfF\) a simple isotropic \(\R\)-group not of type \(\sfE\).
+This is already sufficient to establish the equivalence between Conjectures \ref{Margulis-conjecture} and \ref{weak-Lehmer-conjecture}.
+In the last section (\S\ref{othergroups-sec}), we then indicate the corresponding changes for \(\bfF\) an arbitrary absolutely (almost) simple isotropic \(\R\)-group, completing the proof of Theorem \ref{main-theorem}.